Rajpratik71/volatility-wiki/Command-Reference.md

 ## hpakextract

 If you have an hpak file whose contents are compressed, you can extract and decompress the physical memory image using this plugin.
-For more information, see the [[Hpak-Address-Space]] page.

 # File System

 ## mbrparser

 Scans for and parses potential Master Boot Records (MBRs).
 There are different options for finding MBRs and filtering output.
-For more information please see [http://volatility-labs.blogspot.com/2012/10/movp-43-recovering-master-boot-records.html Recovering Master Boot Records (MBRs) from Memory](VMwareSnapshotFile]).
+For more information please see [Recovering Master Boot Records from Memory](http://volatility-labs.blogspot.com/2012/10/movp-43-recovering-master-boot-records.html).
 While this plugin was written with Windows bootkits in mind, it can also be used with memory samples from other systems.

 When run without any extra options, `mbrparser` scans for and returns information all potential MBRs defined by signature ('\x55\xaa') found in memory.
 Information includes: disassembly of bootcode (must have [distorm3](http://code.google.com/p/distorm/) installed) and partition information.
 This will most likely have false positives.